-Distributions to unitholders are intended to be made monthly in arrears based on distributable cash(1) and cash redemptions of Fund units and subject to the Fund retaining such reasonable working capital and other reserves as may be considered appropriate by the Trustees of the Fund.
+Distributions to unitholders are intended to be made monthly in arrears based on distributable cash(2) and cash redemptions of Fund units and subject to the Fund retaining such reasonable working capital and other reserves as may be considered appropriate by the Trustees of the Fund.
 It is the Fund's intention to pay even distributions and, if possible, allow the Fund to maintain consistent monthly distributions to unitholders.
-The Fund intends to make monthly distributions of its available distributable cash(1) to the extent possible.
+The Fund intends to make monthly distributions of its available distributable cash(2) to the extent possible.

-During Q4 2017, monthly distributions of \$0.8 million, or \$0.095 per unit, were declared and paid in each of the months of October, November, and December.
-The Fund also declared and paid a special distribution of \$0.17 million, or \$0.02 per unit, in December 2017.
-Subsequent to December 31, 2017, distributions of \$0.095 per unit were declared and paid in the months of January and February, and declared in the month of March 2018.
+During Q1 2018, monthly distributions of \$0.8 million, or \$0.095 per unit, were declared and paid in each of the months of January, February, and March.
+Subsequent to March 31, 2018, distributions of \$0.10 per unit were declared and paid in the month of April, and declared in the month of May 2018.

-The payout ratio(1) of cash distributed to distributable cash(1) is intended to average 100% per annum over the long term.
-Since the Fund pays even monthly distributions when its underlying cash flow from the Partnership is subject to seasonal fluctuations (as experienced by SIR), there are times during the year when the payout ratio(1) may exceed or could be lower than 100%.
-The payout ratios(1) of cash distributed to distributable cash(1) for Q4 2017 and Fiscal 2017 were 109.6% and 98.4%, respectively, compared to 101.2% and 99.1% in Q4 2016 and Fiscal 2016, respectively.
-The payout ratio(1) since the Fund's inception in 2004 up to and including Q4 2017 is 99.3%, in line with Fund's target payout ratio of 100%.
+The payout ratio(2) of cash distributed to distributable cash(2) is intended to average 100% per annum over the long term.
+Since the Fund pays even monthly distributions when its underlying cash flow from the Partnership is subject to seasonal fluctuations (as experienced by SIR), there are times during the year when the payout ratio(2) may exceed or could be lower than 100%.
+The payout ratio(2) of cash distributed to distributable cash(2) for Q1 2018 was 97.1%, compared to 103.6% in Q1 2017.
+The payout ratio(2) since the Fund's inception in 2004 up to and including Q1 2018 is 99.3%, in line with Fund's target payout ratio of 100%.

-Please refer to pages 12 and 13 for distributable cash(1) and a summary of monthly distributions since inception, and page 14 for a description of the Fund's payout ratio(1).
+Please refer to page 11 for distributable cash(2) and a summary of monthly distributions since inception, and page 12 for a description of the Fund's payout ratio(2).